-Where numerous dismissals are taking place, for example due to redundancy, it is typical for employers to provide advance notice to the Government ministry responsible for Workforce Development.
+Where numerous dismissals are taking place (for example, due to redundancy) and depending on the industry, some employers elect to provide advance notice to the Government ministry responsible for Workforce Development.

 If the dismissals relate to unionised positions, the employer should ensure that any additional obligations under the collective bargaining agreement are also followed.